Skip to main content

 Document EventBridge

-As of version 1.17.0, each FormKiQ installation comes with its own Amazon EventBridge setup to be connected to.
-FormKiQ publishes document events to Amazon EventBridge automatically.
-This allows easy integration for:
+As of version 1.17.0, each FormKiQ installation includes an Amazon EventBridge integration.
+FormKiQ publishes document events to EventBridge so other systems can subscribe and react.

 Supported Event Types